maiwen-ch/2024_Data_Analysis_Project/README.md

 How do I select my project/team?
 - check the project description on this page (see above)!
-- select your teammates; each sub-project will be worked out by groups of 4 students.
+- select your teammates; each sub-project will be worked out by groups of **4 students**.
-- once the choice has been made, register your team in a Google Spreadsheet (link will be provided); the choice of sub-project and definition of the teams should be completed by Monday, 22.04.24, 10am (no extension!)
+- once the choice has been made, register your team in a Google Spreadsheet (link will be provided); the choice of sub-project and definition of the teams should be completed by **Monday, 22.04.24, 10 am** (no extension!)
-- create a GitHub account and register your github name in the registration Google Sheet
+- **create a GitHub account and register your github name in the registration Google Sheet**
 <br>

 Who will help me?
 ----------------

 For each project, there will be a tutor assigned to this project.
-Each team within a project will have a weekly online meeting with his tutor on Wednesday between 10am and 1 pm during 20-30 minutes.
+Each team within a project will have a **weekly meeting** with its tutor on Wednesday between 10 am and 1 pm during **20-30 minutes**.
 <br>

-**VERY IMPORTANT**: as the weekly time which the tutor can dedicate to your project is limited, you should carefully prepare your meeting.
-We have provided a template which should help you organize your weekly meeting efficiently!
+**VERY IMPORTANT**: as the weekly time which the tutor can dedicate to your project is limited, you should **carefully prepare your meeting**.
 <br>

 What am I supposed to do?
 -------------------------

-- select your project and you teammates and register before Wednesday, 26.04, 10am
+- **select your project and you teammates and register before Monday, 22.04, 10 am**
-- Project presentation on 15.05.24: prepare a 10 minutes presentation (+10 minutes discussion/questions) based on the indicated literature for each project, listing the relevant questions/topics that you want to address in your project.
+- **Project presentation on 15.05.24**: prepare a 10 minutes presentation (+10 minutes discussion/questions) based on the indicated literature for each project, listing the relevant questions/topics that you want to address in your project.
 During this presentation, you should also explain the datasets you will be working with, and how you want to make use of them.
-- Final presentation on 10.07.24 (15 minutes + 10 minutes discussion / questions)
+- **Final presentation on 10.07.24** (15 minutes + 10 minutes discussion / questions)
 <br>

 How will I be evaluated?